 Subject Name: AMP101

-The animation principals get covered and depth via theoretical exploration and practical exercises using 2D Animation Software.
+The animation principals are covered in depth via theoretical exploration and practical exercises using 2D Animation Software.

-These weekly exercises will familiarise the student to common techniques used in animation production as well industry workflows.
+These weekly exercises will familiarise the student with the basic techniques used in animation production as well industry workflows.

 Squash and Stretch

 Non Linear Animation